AlexandreBonaventure/vuex-jsdata-plugin/README.md

 ```
 # How does it work ?
-Every change in a js-data ressource are made with the DSInject method.
+Every change in a js-data resource are made with the DSInject method.
 The plugin manage the state tree(vuex) under a DS module by listening to the afterInject hook (js-data)

 ## mutation